dasrenat/cancer-vault/README.md

 # cancer-vault
-Communistic manual about perl language for totally dumies!
+Communistic guide about Perl language for totally dummies!
 (RUS)

 # dependencies for compilation into pdf
 texlive with  texlive-texmf-extra (20140525)